emdete/tabulae/README.md

 ToDos
 =====

-- fix bug on display of old tracks on different zooms
+- fix bug on display of multiple stored tracks on different zooms

-- fix bug on display track while moving

-- fix bug with display of needle (three states, move/center)

-- fix big on scale limits of maps
+- fix bug on scale limits of maps

 - fix bug on location provider usage

-- improve map selection

 - refactor code, remove as much code as possible

+- allow auto generated colors when writing tracks

-- allow multiple moving positions (to see friends) via intent (Conversations)
+- allow multiple moving positions to see friends (for example via intent from Conversations)

 - discard tiles from cache after time